xsoftqa/DataEngineeringProject/README.md

 P**ush Transformed Data Back to s3 Bucket:**
 After the data has been transformed and the predictions have made, we will push the transformed data as a pickle file, including the predictions, to the s3 bucket.
 This allows for easy access to the processed data and results for future reference.

+Final Results:

+Infographics:

+    Data Pipeline Architecture:

+        Illustrate the flow of data from source to final model, including tools and storage used.

+    Results Infographic:
+        Present key metrics and insights derived from the analysis and modeling process.

+Code:

+Provide a link to your GitHub repository containing:

+    Jupyter notebooks or scripts detailing data cleaning, transformation, and modeling steps.
+    README file explaining the repository structure and usage.